-We have performed a reasonable assurance engagement for the Management and Directors of NAB in relation to the specific information in the annual NAB Social Bond (Gender Equality) (the 'Social Bond') Use of Proceeds Statement, systems and policies for managing the Social Bond proceeds and the preparation of the Use of Proceeds Statement.
+We have performed a reasonable assurance engagement for the Management and Directors of NAB in relation to the specific information in the annual NAB Social Bond (Gender Equality) (the 'Social Bond') Use of Proceeds Statement, systems and policies for managing the Social Bond proceeds and the preparation of the Use of Proceeds Statement as at 30 September 2020.
 The specific subject matter and associated criteria of our assurance engagement are detailed in the table below.

-Sı ubject matter Criteria • Social Bond Use of Proceeds Statement financial information as at 30 September 2019, presented in NAB's 2019 Social Bond Report NAB's bond documentation associated with Social Bond issuances that sets out eligible projects and bond size • NAB systems and policies managing Social Bond issuances Social Bond Use of Proceeds Statement and NAB's Social Bond Framework that sets out monitoring and reporting processes
+Su Subject matter Criteria • Social Bond Use of Proceeds Statement financial information as at 30 September 2020, presented in NAB's 2020 Social Bond Report • NAB's Bond documentation associated with Social Bond issuances that sets out eligible assets and Bond size • NAB systems and policies managing Social Bond issuances • Social Bond Use of Proceeds Statement and NAB's Social Bond Framework that sets out monitoring and reporting processes